YitengDang/MultiCellSim/README.md

 # MultiCellSim
 Simulation software of a model for multicellular systems based on secrete-and-sense cells.
 This guide provides information on the model, instructions for installation and utilisation of the application.
-As for now, the software is implemented as an application with GUI in MATLAB, so any user with MATLAB can run simulations without writing code.
+As for now, the software is implemented as an application with GUI in MATLAB, so any user with MATLAB installed can run simulations without writing a single line of code.
 In the future, we plan to release standalone software that does not require MATLAB to run.

 ### Background
 How do communicating cells organize themselves spatially and temporally?
 We modelled cells that secrete and sense the same signalling molecule as a discrete dynamical system.
 Through tuning properties such as secretion rate, effective distance between cells and noise level we were able to identify various phases, in some of which cells behave autonomously whereas in others they behave collectively.
-Our goal here is to provide a direct visualisation of the model for you to get acquainted with our model.
+Our goal here is to provide an open-source simulation software of the model, which anyone can use and modify for research or educational purposes (see Licence for details).

 More information on the model and research can be found [here](http://youklab.org/research.html).
 The papers in which the model was first published and further developed are:
 *  T. Maire and H. Youk.
 [Molecular-level tuning of cellular autonomy controls collective behaviors of cell populations](http://www.youklab.org/papers/CellSystems2015_Maire.pdf).
 Cell Systems 1, 349–360 (2015).
 * E. P. Olimpio*, Y. Dang*, and H. Youk.
 [Statistical dynamics of spatial-order formation by communicating cells](http://www.youklab.org/papers/iScience2018_Olimpio_Dang.pdf). iScience 2: 27-40 (2018).
 * Y. Dang, D. Grundel and H. Youk, Cellular Dialogues that enable self-organization of dynamic spatial patterns, Manuscript in preparation (2019)

-** Additional information with plans and idea for this project can be found on the [Wiki page](https://github.com/YitengD/Multicellularity/wiki).**
+Additional ideas and background for this project can be found on the [Wiki page](https://github.com/YitengD/Multicellularity/wiki).

 <p align="center">
   <img src="https://raw.githubusercontent.com/YitengDang/Multicellularity-app/master/screenshots/2-model_72dpi.png" width="600" alt="model overview">